omeka/omeka-s-enduser/docs/modules/csvimport.md

 Be sure to click the "Apply Changes" button at the bottom of the drawer in order to save your changes.

 ### Media import basic settings
-These settings apply to the entire CSV which you are importing.
-Note that some of these settings can be overwritten by column options in the Map to Omeka S data tab.
+These settings apply to the entire CSV you are importing.
+Note these settings can be overwritten by column options in the Map to Omeka S data tab.
+If a column is mapped for template, class, or owner, those values will override these settings; so will column settings for language and privacy.

 - **Resource template**: Select a resource template from the drop-down menu to apply to the imported media.
 You can use the search field at the top of the dropdown to narrow results or find a particular template.
 - **Class**: Select a class from the drop-down menu to apply to the imported media.
 You can use the search field at the top of the dropdown to narrow results or find a particular class.
 - **Owner**: Set the owner for the media by selecting a user from the drop-down menu.
 You can use the search field at the top of the dropdown to narrow results or find a particular user.
 - **Visibility**: Set the visibility of the imported media as public or private.
 - **Multivalue separator**: Enter the multivalue separator character here, if you have used one.
       - The columns of data in your CSV should be separated by commas; however, within those columns you can add a special character to create multiple inputs, for example a semicolon.